 Even when, in 1941, Beach declined to sell a Nazi officer a first edition of James Joyce’s Finnegans Wake that was on display in her window and he threatened to return later and “confiscate” her books, Beach did not waver.
 Instead, she and the women who assisted her achieved something astonishing: they made the entire shop disappear in protest.
 “My friends and I carried all the books and all the photographs upstairs, mostly in clothes baskets; and all the furniture.
 We even removed the electric-light fixtures.
 I had a carpenter take down the shelves.
 Within two hours, not a single thing was to be seen in the shop, and a house painter had painted out the name, Shakespeare and Company, on the front of 12 rue de l’Odéon.”
 There was an unoccupied apartment in Sylvia’s building, which the concierge opened for her to store Shakespeare and Company’s stock.
 The thoroughness of the operation ensured that her precious collection would never be seized by the Germans.

-The officer did, however, make good on his threat and Sylvia was arrested the next day.
-She was brought to an internment camp built in the Bois de Boulogne, where one of the park zoos had been made into a makeshift camp for American women.
+Sylvia was later arrested, and brought to an internment camp built in the Bois de Boulogne, where one of the park zoos had been made into a makeshift camp for American women.
 Released after six months’ detention there, she went into hiding at Le Foyer des Etudiantes, a hostel run by a friend of hers for female students in Paris.
 Beach survived the war, but Shakespeare and Company never reopened on the Rue de l’Odéon.
 She continued to live in the apartment she had kept above Shakespeare and Company until her death and worked on her memoir of the shop.

 It was thanks to another American, George Whitman, that the literary community Beach fought so hard to preserve lives on in Paris today.
 On August 14, 1951, Whitman opened a small bookshop, Le Mistral, in the historic, yet run-down, Latin Quarter of Paris.
 Le Mistral, too, became a gathering point for artists from the start.
 Some, like Richard Wright, were a part of the old Shakespeare and Company circle, but there were new voices here as well, such as James Baldwin and Anais Nin.
 Just as Shakespeare and Company had been a gathering space for the Lost Generation, as the World War I survivors were known, Le Mistral became a space where the Beat Generation congregated.
 “It was very comforting to have a point of reference where you could get books, and if you were starving, you knew you could get a place to sleep and a bowl of soup.
 It was really like a kind of maternal cow somehow.
 Even if you had enough money, there was always that place in the background where you could take refuge just in case.
 There were a lot of just-in-cases who did take refuge there,” the poet Allen Ginsberg said of the shop.